MissyDyan/MissyDyan/README.md

-- 👋 Hi, I’m @MissyDyan
+- 👋 Hi, I’m Diane Nguyen @MissyDyan
 - 👀 I’m interested in learning to code and everything about it.
 - 🌱 I’m currently learning software engineering at Flatiron.
 - 💞️ I’m looking to collaborate with others.
-- 📫 How to reach me dianenguyen@gmail.com
+- 📫 How to reach me: dianenguyen@gmail.com

 <!---
 MissyDyan/MissyDyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.